mirnovov/heraldtron/README.md

 * `AR_SMTHS`: The key for the [Smithsonian API](http://edan.si.edu/openaccess/apidocs/), provided by data.gov.
 * `AR_DDBTK`: The key for the German Digital Library/[Deutsche Digitale Bibliothek API](https://labs.deutsche-digitale-bibliothek.de/app/ddbapi/)

-A few other services require keys as well:
+A few other things require keys as well:

 * `DEEP_AI`: The key for `!textgen`, from [DeepAI](https://deepai.org/).

+Optionally, one can also include `USE_JISHAKU`.
+If `true`, the [jishaku](https://github.com/Gorialis/jishaku) debugger is loaded.

 ## Usage